 Payment To Income Ratio Explained

 When you have bad credit, lenders will need to look at factors other than your credit score to determine if you meet the eligibility requirements for a loan.
-For example, lenders want to know that you can afford the car you want to buy.
+For example, lenders want to know that you can afford the car you want to buy (read our blog to find out some Tips & Tricks To Build A Better Credit History).
 At CreditYES®, we look at your monthly income to help determine your eligibility.
 You’ll need to earn at least $1,500 per month before taxes to qualify.
 But there’s a little more to it than that.